smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 implicit val context = sdlb.context
 ```

 Now you can show or drop DataObjects as follows.
-Note that DataObject Id is converted from hyphen separated to camelCase style for Java/Scala compatibility.
+Note that DataObjectId is converted from hyphen separated to camelCase style for Java/Scala compatibility.

 ```
 sdlb.dataObjects.intDepartures.printSchema